umd-lib/plastron/plastron-rdf/README.md

 'is required'
 ```

-The `validate()` method on the RDF resource returns a
-ValidationResultsDict object of attribute names mapped to
-ValidationResult objects.
-The ValidationResultsDict is a subclass of a
+The ValidationResultsDict is a subclass of a regular dictionary, with
-regular dictionary, with added methods to get the items that are
-successes and the items that are failures.
+added methods to get the items that are successes and the items that are
+failures.

 ```pycon
 >>> results = book.validate()